altanaldeniz/hide-or-blur-images/README.md

 A Chrome extension to hide or blur all images on the screen.
+You can download it on Chrome Web Store via this [Link](https://chromewebstore.google.com/detail/hide-or-blur-images/blgggfgkhimhiomoibaaiplkdcffpefg).

 https://github.com/altanaldeniz/hide-or-blur-images/assets/94818506/1cd2be8a-756f-4382-bdc5-caf8ce841067